 Explore the future

 Food waste is a real challenge, and we all have a co-responsibility: The individual consumer, the retailer, as well as the distributor and the manufacturer.
-By increasing the transparency of data between all parties, we can optimize the supply chain and deliver the right products to the right consumers at the right time and the right place.
+By applying business data science on a data foundation established through increased collaboration in the integrated value chain, we can reduce food waste by optimizing the supply chain and still deliver the right products to the right consumers at the right time and place.

 UN's Sustainable Development Goal 12.3